arjunskrvarma-pixel/ffcs-review/README.md

 ## Notes

 This scraper targets `old.reddit.com`, which is more stable for Selenium scraping than modern Reddit.
 Keep the delays reasonable and avoid high-volume runs.
+This project aggregates publicly available Reddit discussions and applies automated sentiment analysis using NLTK VADER.
+Results are approximate and should not be interpreted as factual ratings of any individual.
+Reddit opinions may be biased or unrepresentative.